 8.2.4 Long-Term Immersion

 To determine the total water absorbed when substantially saturated, the conditioned specimens shall be tested as described in 8.2.2, except that at the end of 24 h they shall be removed from the water, wiped free of surface moisture with a dry cloth, weighed to the nearest 0.001 g immediately, and then replaced in the water.
-The weighings shall be repeated at the end of the first week and every two weeks thereafter until the increase in weight per two-week period, as shown by three consecutive weighings, averages less than 1 percent of the total increase in weight or 5 mg, whichever is greater.
+The weighing shall be repeated at the end of the first week and every two weeks thereafter until the increase in weight per two-week period, as shown by three consecutive weighing, averages less than 1 percent of the total increase in weight or 5 mg, whichever is greater.
 The specimen shall then be considered substantially saturated.
 The difference between the substantially saturated weight and the dry weight shall be considered as the water absorbed when substantially saturated.

 8.2.5 Re-conditioning